 This Fund promotes environmental and social characteristics and reports as product in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("SFDR").
 While the Fund does not have as its objective a sustainable investment, it will invest a minimum proportion of its assets in sustainable investments as defined by article 2 (17) SFDR.

-The objective of the investment policy of the fund DWS Floating Rate Notes is to generate a return in euro.
+The objective of the investment policy of the Fund DWS ESG Multi Asset Dynamic is to generate the highest possible return in euro.

 The Fund is actively managed.
 The Fund is not managed with reference to a benchmark.